Maintain Business Continuity During Disasters - iCorps

 Editor's Note: This post was originally published in November 2017 and has been updated for accuracy and comprehensiveness.

 From hurricanes and tornadoes, to power failures and blackouts, business disruption is a spectacle of magnitude.
 Your employees' productivity declines, your supply chain lags, and your ability to meet customer needs suffers.
 But this doesn't have to be the case.
 By developing a cloud-based contingency plan your business is better positioned to recover from, and excel in spite of, any disaster.

-In the fast paced world of e-commerce, disasters can be very detrimental to businesses.
-Customers expect that businesses with an online presence will have services available 24 hours a day, 7 days a week, regardless of the situation.
-In addition to not having a web presence available for your customers, a business can lose all ability to function when employees have no access to databases and networks.
-This can effect everything from placing orders to collecting payments.
+In the world of e-commerce, disasters can level businesses.
+Customers expect online services and employee assistance 24 hours a day, 7 days a week, regardless of the circumstances.
+In addition to a hindered web presence, companies may lose functionality if their employees are unable to access their databases and networks.
+The ripple effect extends from placing orders and collecting payments, to customer service remediation.

-There is a way to maintain business continuity during and after a disaster.
-By storing your data and pertinent applications on a cloud-based network, a business can leverage the power of multiple servers in different locations.
-Barring a country wide emergency (or a series of small emergencies that hit every single server location), your business web presence will remain unhindered.
-Not only will you still have a functioning web site, your employees will be able to log in from any computer that has internet access.
+There is, however, a way to maintain continuity during and after a disaster.
+By storing your data and pertinent applications on a cloud-based network, you can leverage multiple servers in different locations.
+This high availability ensures that your web presence remains uninterrupted, and your employees can continue working.
+Their data would be accessible on the company network, available via any device with internet access.

 If you're looking to weather-proof your business, consider reaching out to iCorps to learn about our disaster recovery and managed services programs.
 The last thing your business needs is to be caught without a plan.